hanselp99/power_outages/README.md

 ## Final Model
 My final model was a random forest classifier model using the features Climate Region, Year, Month, and Outage Duration.
 Although the slight change, based on the other values, there wasn't much to change from the baseline model than the final model.
 However, some notable improvements occurred especially through the inclusion of transforming Month into season and one hot encoding it.
 This lead to a tremondous increase on both training and test data predictions.

-My baseline model included Climate Region(nominal variable) since the location of the climate category would be relevant to the climate region.
-It also include Year (nominal variable) due to certain years having much higher climates compared to others, and Outage Duration (quantitative variable) since the data is throughly based on the data corresponding to it in which extreme values would likely be correlated with extreme climates
+My final model included Climate Region(nominal variable) since the location of the climate category would be relevant to the climate region.
+It also include Year (ordinal variable) due to certain years having much higher climates compared to others, and Outage Duration (quantitative variable) since the data is throughly based on the data corresponding to it in which extreme values would likely be correlated with extreme climates.
+However, the main change that I included was Month (ordinal variable), due to the seasons it has per month allows it to be a major change.

-I believed that my RandomForestClassifier worked very well as my F1-score was 0.718.
+ My RandomForestClassifier model worked very well as my F1-score was 0.883.

 ## Fairness Analysis
 For my fairness analysis, I decided to make my groups to be between the more extreme seasons (Summer and Winter) versus the less extreme seasons (Fall and Spring).
 I decided on these group because, the seasons will have a huge impact on predictions as it provided a major boost during my final model.